xieyuheng/inner/src/prosa/report-on-the-little-typer/2--doin-what-comes-naturally.md

 Renaming variables in a consistent way is often called alpha-conversion.
 Thank you, Alonzo Church.

-The Initial First Commandment of lambda：
+## The Initial First Commandment of lambda

 Two lambda-expressions that expect the same number of arguments are the same if their bodies are the same